Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Add'), the resource ('emoji reaction'), and the target ('to an issue'), with concrete examples (thumbsup, rocket, eyes).
-It effectively distinguishes from sibling tools like create_issue_note_emoji_reaction which target notes.
+The description clearly states the action ('Add') and the resource ('emoji reaction to an issue'), with examples.
+It distinguishes from sibling tools like delete_issue_emoji_reaction and list_issue_emoji_reactions, but not explicitly from create_merge_request_emoji_reaction or note-based reactions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.